o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 # Background

-Before I can explain the steps to make contributions to the site let me first describe how the site is hosted and configured.
+Let me first describe how the site is hosted and configured.
 The site is hosted as a [GitHub Page](https://pages.github.com/) using [Jekyll](http://jekyllrb.com/) to build the static web pages.

 What does this mean?